 To identify the median of the total annual compensation of all our employees (other than our Chief Executive Officer), we first identified our total employee population from which we determined our "median employee".
-As permitted by SEC rules to determine the identity of our median employee, we elected to use the total annual compensation of each employee as of December 31, 2023 as set forth herein.
+As permitted by SEC rules to determine the identity of our median employee, we elected to use the total annual compensation of each employee as of December 31, 2024 as set forth herein.

-As of such date we determined that our employee population consisted of approximately 2,180 individuals (of which approximately 95% were located in the United States and 5% were located in jurisdictions outside the United States).
+As of such date we determined that our employee population consisted of approximately 2,713 individuals (of which approximately 93% were located in the United States and 7% were located in jurisdictions outside the United States, and excluding 236 employees as described below in "Adjustments to our Employee Population").
 Our employee population consisted of our global workforce of full-time, part-time, seasonal and temporary employees, as described in more detail below.

-For these purposes, we used a "total annual compensation" measure consisting of: (i) fiscal 2023 year annualized base pay (salary or gross wages for hourly employees, excluding paid leave), which we annualized for any permanent employees who commenced work during the fiscal year; (ii) target bonus and cash incentives payable for fiscal year 2023 and (iii) the dollar value of equity awards granted in fiscal year 2023.
+For these purposes, we used a "total annual compensation" measure consisting of: (i) fiscal 2024 year annualized base pay (salary or gross wages for hourly employees, excluding paid leave), which we annualized for any permanent employees who commenced work during the fiscal year; (ii) target bonus and cash incentives payable for fiscal year 2024 and (iii) the dollar value of equity awards granted in fiscal year 2024.
 Compensation amounts were determined from our people and payroll systems of record.
 Payments not made in US dollars were converted to US dollars using the 12-month average exchange rates for the fiscal year.